-LL_i=1 if respondent has a landline phone, otherwise LL=0.
+LL_i=1 if respondent has a landline phone, otherwise LL_i=0.

-CP_i=1 if respondent has a cell phone, otherwise CP=0.
+CP_i=1 if respondent has a cell phone, otherwise CP_i=0.

 The second stage of weighting balanced sample demographics to population parameters.
-The sample is balanced by form to match national population parameters for sex, age, education, race, Hispanic origin, region (U.S. Census definitions), population density, employment status, and telephone usage.
+The sample is balanced by form to match national population parameters for sex, age, education, race, Hispanic origin, region (U.S. Census definitions), population density, employment status, political party affiliation, and telephone usage.
 The basic weighting parameters came from the US Census Bureau's 2011 American Community Survey data.2 The population density parameter was derived from Census 2010 data.
 The employment status parameters came from a special analysis of the Census Bureau's 2011 Annual Social and Economic Supplement (ASEC).
+The political party parameter came from averaging results from recent dual-frame surveys conducted by PSRAI.
 The telephone usage parameter came from an analysis of the January-June 2012 National Health Interview Survey.3